lmu-cmsi2022-spring2022/assignments/generic-api-backed.md

 ## Background Reading
 The [official SwiftUI tutorials](https://developer.apple.com/tutorials/swiftui) continue to be of value for SwiftUI fundamentals, but it doesn’t include communication with web services.
 This [Hacking with Swift tutorial](https://www.hackingwithswift.com/books/ios-swiftui/cupcake-corner-introduction) walks you through a full app that _does_ have this aspect, so add this one to your library.
 As before, the broader [SwiftUI documentation site](https://developer.apple.com/documentation/swiftui/) should continue to provide more depth and specifics, in addition to the various help content that can be found in Xcode.

 Asynchronous programming is intrinsic to anything that involves networks, so you may want to focus on [Swift resources](https://developer.apple.com/swift/resources/) on that topic.
-The [Swift Language page on Concurrency](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html) may be of particular interest.
+The Swift Language page on [optional types](https://docs.swift.org/swift-book/LanguageGuide/TheBasics.html#ID330) (also [this one](https://developer.apple.com/documentation/swift/optional)) as well as on [Concurrency](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html) may be of particular interest.

 As we go deeper into more open-ended app design territory, the [iOS Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/ios/) will continue to serve as a valuable resource for design decisions as well as conventions and standards for iOS user interfaces.